The perfect baby shower gift!!!

 While newborn care and breastfeeding support have priority I will also make sure that you rest and eat nutritious meals.
 And yes, I indeed will help with laundry and other household chores so you do not have to worry about this for a while!
 As your doula, I often try to operate in the background to respect your rest and privacy.

 My goal is that when I leave your home, you feel confident in your role as a parent.

 Feeling confident already?
 Then I will make sure you feel pampered and enjoy every bit of your postpartum time!

 I will not give medical advice nor steer you towards a certain parenting style.
 If desired can give you evidence-based information about newborns and policies, so you are able to make informed decisions.
 I try to find the delicate balance between bringing the knowledge but not bombarding you with unwanted advice.

 You decide the kind of support you like, and we customize your care together.

-Every new mothers favorite gift:
+Every new mother's favorite gift: a postpartum doula!

-Yes, diaper cakes and baby registries are fun, but why not ask your family and friends for a post partum doula?!
+Yes, diaper cakes and baby registries are fun, but why not ask your family and friends for a postpartum doula?!